 Historic Bar Tour

-The Historic Bar Tour events are held the second Tuesday of each month and take place at different and great locations throughout the city of Brussels.
-Everyone is welcome and feel free to bring friends!
+The Historic Bar Tour events are held the second Tuesday of each month and take place at different, great locations throughout the city of Brussels.
+Contact us if you have any suggestions for future events!

 Price: Dependent on your own consumption.